generation-org/jfsjd-final-project/task-11/README.md

 ## Results

-Right click the test package and run All your test to see the Test Results pannel with all the green from the passed tests!
+Right click the test package and run all your test to see the Test Results pannel.
+If your tests were implemented correctly, you should see all green passed tests!

 ## Example